 - Q How does pancreatic cancer spread?

-- Q How is the stage of pancreatic cancer defined?
+- Q What is the most common type of pancreatic cancer?